 Lysergic acid diethylamide, or LSD, is one of the most commonly known psychedelic drugs.
-Its effect and intensity depends on the strength of the dose that is taken, and can vary greatly from one person to another.
+Its effect and intensity depend on the strength of the dose that is taken and can vary greatly from one person to another.
 LSD often is dispensed in what are known as “tabs,” or small squares of paper infused with liquid acid, that are placed on the tongue.
 Liquid drops also can be placed directly on the tongue, or in the eyes.

-Effects of the drug while “tripping” include being extremely happy and laughing, losing sense of time, having an enhanced sensitivity to general surroundings, being very energetic – having an overall sense of euphoria.
+Effects of the drug while “tripping” include being extremely happy and laughing, losing the sense of time, having an enhanced sensitivity to general surroundings, being very energetic – having an overall sense of euphoria.
 Stronger effects may involve visual distortion, such as seeing static objects, like rugs or chairs, begin to appear rolling like waves or as if breathing.

 Psilocybin, or “Magic Mushrooms”